Gitification/gitification/README.md

 * *gitification-server* : the server components (REST API + database connections)
 * *gitification-client* : the client front end to manage the users of the gamification application
 * *gitification-javabench* : a Java client with benchmarks for our REST API
-* *gitification-doc* : documentation of the project
+* *gitification-docs* : documentation of the project

 ### Documentation